 I’m sure this goes without saying.
 Once you have completed these steps test to see if everything works OK

 If so great.
 Now, you can add to your autoresponder emails.
-Make sure you add the email to your GetResponse, Aweber or whatever else first.
+Make sure you add the email to your GetResponse, Aweber, or whatever else first.
 Make sure to confirm.
-Then add as both your send and receive email addresses
+Then add both your send and receive email addresses